OGGM/massbalance-sandbox/README.md

 At the moment these options are available:
 - to compute degree days:
     - using monthly temperatures ('mb_monthly'), default option in OGGM
-    - using monthly temperatures and daily temp std to generate daily temp. assuming normal distributed data ('mb_daily')
+    - using monthly temperatures and daily temp std to generate daily temp. assuming normal distributed data ('mb_pseudo_daily')
     - using daily temperatures ('mb_real_daily')
 - temperature lapse rates:
     - using a constant calibrated value independent of location and season (-6.5 K/km, grad_type: cte), default option in OGGM